kube-rs/website/docs/controllers/streams.md

     .predicate_filter(predicates::generation)
 ```

-These methods require one of the:
+These methods can require one of:

-- **raw stream** (where the input stream `Item = Result<Event<K>, ...>`
+- **event stream** (where the input stream `Item = Result<Event<K>, ...>`
 - **flattened stream** (where `Item = Result<K, ...>`, the last ones in the chain)

 It is impossible to apply them in an incompatible configuration.

 ## Stream Mutation
 It is possible to modify or filter the input streams before passing them on.
-This is usually done to feed the downstream controller less data so that it either triggers less frequently or for memory [[optimization]] reasons.
+This can usually either done to limit data in memory by pruning, or to filter events to a downstream controller so that it either triggers less frequently.

 ### Predicates
 Using [predicates], we can **filter out** events from a stream where the **last value** of a particular property is **unchanged**.
 This is done internally by storing hashes of the given property(ies), and can be chained onto a **flattened** stream: